madsjulia/Mads.jl/docs/src/Examples/model_diagnostics/model_diagnostics.md

 The results above capture 10,000 equally likely parameter combinations.

-The parameter combintations represent the global sensitivity and uncertainty of the model parameters and associated predictions.
+The parameter combinations represent the global sensitivity and uncertainty of the model parameters and associated predictions.

 A forward run based on this set (`chain`) is executed below: